-- 1. Donate to expand the City of Peace Network: Funds are needed to revise the website, grow social networking, deliver certificates and banners, as well as to invest in group video and call-in services to keep enthusiasm and encourage collaboration. - 2.
-Volunteer for the Global Family Program: Like the Sister Cities organization, this program provides a peace-city-to-peace-city support system, resulting in critical funds for fledgling leaders.
+- Donate to expand the City of Peace Network: Funds are needed to revise the website, grow social networking, deliver certificates and banners, as well as to invest in group video and call-in services in order to keep enthusiasm and encourage collaboration. - 2.
+Give to the Global Family Program: Like the Sister Cities organization, this program provides a peace-city-to-peace-city support system, resulting in critical funds for fledgling leaders.
 We need funds for the website, social media, and implementation. - 3.
-Establish a City of Peace in your Community!
-It starts with one person, grows to to a small Team, then expands to the entire community, including the children who make our future.
+Crowd-fund the Global Action Program: Free Leadership Skills Development for leaders.
+Funds are needed for building peace education and entrepreneurial programs for at-risk communities.